kiwifb/simple-ambari-deployment/README.md

 ## Access Ambari Server

 ```
-In your brownser:  "http://<ambari-server host>:8080"
+In your browser:  "http://<ambari-server host>:8080"
 ```